Q-1. What

 and they look low?

-Can you explain this discrepancy?
+Can you explain briefly?

 We’re glad you’re checking